DevSingh98/Tic-Tac-Toe-With-GUI/README.md

 # Tic-Tac-Toe with GUI

-This is a Java program that implements a Tic-Tac-Toe game with a graphical user interface (GUI) using JavaFX.
+This is a Java program that implements a Tic-Tac-Toe game with a graphical user interface (GUI) using JavaFX and java 21.

 ## Features
 - Interactive GUI for an engaging user experience.